GadMo123/PatchPatch/README.md

 5. **Showdown:** Players reveal their hands to determine the winner of each board.
 Each board is worth one-third of the total pot.
 6. **Next Hand:** The game continues with the next round.

+## Code design

+The backend component, built with TypeScript, listens for all client protocol requests and handles game logic and game flow.
+It manages asynchronous client requests to support multiplayer functionality for each running game.
+Currently, the backend is designed as a monolithic server, but its components are well-separated to allow for easy scalability and proper separation of concerns.
+This setup ensures that vertical scaling is possible if needed in the future.
+Given the nature of the game protocol, a single server can support thousands of users, so microservices and DevOps are not necessary at this stage.
+However, the architecture is designed to accommodate them if required.

+The frontend component is built with React and TypeScript (with future plans for React Native).
+It manages client-side logic, UI rendering, and user interactions, allowing players to control decision trees and send protocol calls to the server.

+The shared component defines the communication protocol between the client and server, including shared objects, interfaces, and the protocol itself.
+This design choice suits the project's current scope, as I am developing both the backend and frontend solo.
+It allows for quick protocol changes during development.

+The shared component is configured to compile twice: once in JavaScript for React compatibility and once in TypeScript for backend use.
+This is a temporary but convenient solution to support React while maintaining compatibility with the latest TypeScript version.

+This is an ongoing project, and some core functionalities—such as time bank usage, database state management, and others—are still not fully integrated.

+For more details on each component's internal design, refer to its respective README file.

 ## Future Plans

 PatchPatch is designed to be easily scalable, with plans to support traditional **No-Limit Hold'em** and **Pot-Limit Omaha** games in future updates.